-- Electrons don't just disappear or get trapped (in our analysis). - Therefore, the sum of all current entering a closed surface or point must equal zero whatever goes in must come out.
+- Electrons don't just disappear or get trapped (in our analysis). - Therefore, the sum of all current entering a closed surface or point must equal zero- whatever goes in must come out. - Remember that current leaving a closed surface can be interpreted as a negative current entering: is the same statement as

-statement as

-Remember that current leaving a closed surface can be interpreted as a negative current / entering:

-is the same

-is the same